 Grated cheddar, for garnish

-Put the bacon into a large heavy pot and place it over medium heat.
-Cook until it starts to give up its fat, about 4 minutes.
-Stir in the onions and cook, stirring, until they start to turn translucent, about 4 minutes.
+Stir the onions in a heavy pot and cook on medium heat until they start to turn translucent, about 4 minutes.
 Stir in the garlic and cook until you can smell it, about 1 minute.
 Add the broth, tomatoes, ketchup, Worcestershire, and chili powder.
 Stir in the beans, turn the heat to high and bring to a boil.
 Adjust the heat so the soup is bubbling gently and cook 10 minutes.
 Season with salt and pepper.